Cuppixx/using-grapheneos.io/README.md

 ## 🛠️ Installation Is Surprisingly Simple

 <div align="justify">
 I was honestly <b>surprised by how smoothly the GrapheneOS installation process went</b>.
 I expected it to be complicated — especially since this was my first time flashing a custom Android ROM — but it turned out to be far more approachable than I thought.
-The official <a href="https://grapheneos.org/install/web">Web Installer</a> makes the whole thing simple: it runs right in your browser and walks you through unlocking your bootloader, flashing the OS, and locking it again once everything’s done.<br><br>
+The official <a href="https://grapheneos.org/install/web">Web Installer</a> makes the whole thing simple: it runs right in your browser and walks you through unlocking your bootloader, flashing the OS, and locking it again once everything's done.<br><br>
-The written instructions on the official website are clear and detailed, though I’ll admit I personally find visual guides easier to follow than text-based ones.
+The written instructions on the official website are clear and detailed, though I'll admit I personally find visual guides easier to follow than text-based ones.
 Luckily, there are plenty of excellent video walkthroughs online that make the process even clearer.
 All in all, it took me about one to two hours to get everything set up — not bad at all for a first-time install.<br><br>
 It left me with a good impression overall: the process is straightforward, well-documented, and works reliably even for beginners.
 </div>